-Following the application by the owner representative of the owner, but prior to the meeting where the application will be considered by the members Committee, may individual site visits.
+Following the application by the owner or representative of the owner, but prior to the meeting where the application will be considered by the Committee, the members may conduct individual site visits.
 During site visits members shall not discuss with the applicant, or other interested individuals, any of the merits of the application or any issue or matter in connection with the application to be decided by the Committee.
 All information shall be presented to the Committee at the hearing.